Rule Manager for Excel | Fix Conditional Formatting & Data Validation

 Why use Rule Manager for Excel

-- Fixes issues Excel cannot fix automatically
+- Automatically fix issues Excel cannot fix

-- Works across Desktop, Web, and Teams
+- Works across Excel Desktop, Web, and Teams

 - Saves time cleaning up corrupted rules